 ‘You can’t tell the living from the dead.’

-Terror in the Wax Museum is a 1973 American horror feature film directed by Georg Fenady from a screenplay by Jameson Brewer from a story by Andrew J. Fenady.
+Terror in the Wax Museum is a 1973 American horror film directed by Georg Fenady from a screenplay by Jameson Brewer from a story by Andrew J. Fenady.
 This production was shot back-to-back with Arnold using some of the same cast.

 The BCP Productions movie stars Ray Milland, Elsa Lanchester, Maurice Evans, John Carradine, Mark Edwards, Louis Hayward, Patric Knowles and Broderick Crawford.